bitcoin/bitcoin/doc/REST-interface.md

 Only supports JSON as output format.
 Refer to the `getblockchaininfo` RPC help for details.

+#### Deployment info
+`GET /rest/deploymentinfo.json`
+`GET /rest/deploymentinfo/<BLOCKHASH>.json`

+Returns an object containing various state info regarding deployments of consensus changes at the current chain tip, or at <BLOCKHASH> if provided.
+Only supports JSON as output format.
+Refer to the `getdeploymentinfo` RPC help for details.

 #### Query UTXO set
 `GET /rest/getutxos/<checkmempool>/<txid>-<n>/<txid>-<n>/.../<txid>-<n>.<bin|hex|json>`